Naoghuman/app-abc-list/README.md

 ---

-`ABC-List` is a learning software which allowed the user to train his ability `structured thinking` about a choosen topic and `deepen` his knowlegde in this topic through `key terms`.
+`ABC-List` is a learning software which allowed the user to train his ability `structured thinking` about a choosen topic and `deepen` his knowlegde in the topics through `key terms`.

 ABC-List is a [JavaFX] & [Maven] application, written in [NetBeans IDE].